-Compliance Deadline for RAY BAUM’s Act is January 6, 2021.
-Are you Ready?
+Compliance Deadline for RAY BAUM’s Act was January 6, 2021.

 Kari’s Law and RAY BAUM’s Act require Voice Service Providers to handle 911 calls in new ways:

 Emergency Services must be reachable by simply dialing 911 – not 9911, etc.

 When that call is placed, someone in a central location must be notified to meet the first responders.